Don't listen to Jenny McCarthy.

 The problem is that she's turned herself into a fear mongering, anti-vaccination spokeswoman.
 She's not just promoting autism awareness, she's aligning herself with this "we're giving our children too many vaccines and it's giving them autism" agenda.

 Granted, Jenny McCarthy isn't coming out against all vaccinations, and she's even gone on record to say that many vaccinations are incredibly useful.
 But every time she says "I'm not anti-vaccination," she almost invariably follows it up with some anti-vaccination rhetoric and thinks she's in the clear.
 It's like people who say "no offense" and then assume they can say whatever they want, free from blame.
 Like, "I'm not racist, but I think Puerto Ricans should be kept in cages.
 What?
-I said I'm not racist."
+I said I'm not

 So, even though Jenny will occasionally say vaccinations are useful, her loudest and most passionate cries are the ones about the dangers of vaccines, and the evil conspiracy that fuels them, and those are the cries that are going to register.
-She and her boyfriend, Jim Carrey, are so passionate, that sometimes it seems like vaccinations are the only things they talk about.
+She and her boyfriend, Jim Carrey, are so passionate, that sometimes it seems like vaccinations are the onlythingstheytalk about.

 If Jenny McCarthy was just an advocate for autism research, or even just an advocate for vaccination investigation, I wouldn't have a issue.
 Vaccinations are not without their risks--though the risks are extremely, extremely rare--and educating people is a good thing.
 We have 26 more vaccinations than we had a couple of decades ago, and that's a subject that's worth discussing.
-Wanting to talk about the potential problems with vaccinations is useful, but going on a some shitty doctor talk show with your team just to scream in the faces of a couple of doctors, is not.
-If you can't watch the video, I'll give you a run down:
+Wanting to talk about the potential problems with vaccinations is useful, but going on a some shitty doctor talk show

-1) A doctor explains that, though we have more vaccines today than we used to, we also have a lot less kids dying from meningitis and polio than we used to.
+A doctor explains that, though we have more vaccines today than we used to, we also have a lot less kids dying from meningitis and polio than we used to.2) The doctor explains that, if parents suddenly stopped getting vaccinations for their kids, more children will die.

 3) Jenny McCarthy terrifies the doctors into silence by making a face that is precisely a cross between Catwoman, snakes that can hypnotize you and all of my childhood fears: